 So today I want to talk a bit about how to amp up the protein in one of my favourite breakfasts: oatmeal.
 Oatmeal is not typically seen as a high protein food, but with my tips you can make a bowl that contains just as much protein as a food guide serving of chicken!
 Here’s how:

 1. Cook your oatmeal in high protein milk

-If you want to add more protein to your breakfast, skim milk or soy milk (if you avoid dairy) are your best bets.
+If you want to add protein to your oatmeal, skim milk or soy milk (if you avoid dairy) are your best bets.
 Skim cow’s milk has 8-9 g and soy milk has 6-7 g of protein per cup, whereas other non-dairy milks like almond, hemp, rice, coconut, flax, and quinoa milk only have 0-2 g per cup.

 2. Add egg whites